SkyTemple/skytemple/docs/plugin_dev.rst

 via ``ctypes``.

 A "Platform Wheel" is always bound to a specific Python release, architecture and operating system.
-For Linux Wheels must be built using the manylinux_ Docker images in order to be distributable.
+Linux Wheels must be built using the manylinux_ Docker images in order to be distributable.

 Please provide wheels for all Python versions and platforms supported